Plan For Graduate and Professional School

 - Follow the application directions explicitly, and have someone familiar with you (and the application process) review your application before submitting

-- Wait for graduate and business schools to contact you about interviews
+- Wait for schools to contact you about interviews once you have applied

 After Application Submission